named-data/ndn-dot-net/INSTALL.md

-  globally capitalize the override methods `equals` and `toString`, globally rename classes Signature and PublicKey in the System namespace which conflict, globally fix the translation to FileReader, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to MD5,
+  globally capitalize the override methods `equals` and `toString`, globally rename classes Signature and PublicKey in the System namespace which conflict, globally fix the translation to FileReader, globally put test assertions in the Assert class, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to MD5,